-UNI's Department of Languages and Literatures offers a Writing Minor with a Professional Writing option.
+UNI's Department of Languages & Literatures offers a Writing Minor with a Professional Writing option.
 This option enables students to experience how their writing, reading, and analytical abilities are relevant to creating workplace communications.

 Professional Writing at UNI features classes that are customized to each student's individual academic and professional goals.
 Regardless of major, the Professional Writing curriculum offers each student an opportunity to practice workplace communication that is specific to his/her discipline.